9. Ted and Sarah's Cabin

 In the movie The Ballad of Cable Hogue, a guy finds a fresh water spring alongside a dusty Arizona wagon trail, and decides to open a tavern for stagecoaches, becoming the only place to whet one’s whistle between the towns of Dead Dog and Lizard.
 I always liked the names of those places, so utterly nowhere, so forsaken.
 Which brings me now to the trip out to Omak to visit Ted and Sarah’s new cabin.

 Omak is a city in north central Washington State about 235 miles from Seattle.
 It is a good-sized town in a sparsely populated region that is adjacent to sparse forests, rugged mountains and buttes, lakes and tribal land.
 The climate runs in the extremes.
 One singular event in town makes big news every year—the Omak Stampede, which includes a death-defying horseback race down a very steep hillside and across a river.
 It is aptly nicknamed the Suicide Race.
 People go to visit a natural wonder near Omak Lake—a boulder the size of a milk truck which has been balancing on a skinny little pedestal for millennia.
 The tribes of the Colville Reservation refer to it as a symbol of the area’s natural perfection.
-I've never witnessed wither of these things, but I have been to see Ted and Sarah's property.
+I've never witnessed either of these things, but I have been to see Ted and Sarah's property.
 I like to imagine the towns of Dead Dog and Lizard are out that way around Omak, and that somewhere halfway between them was the spot they chose to build their cabin.

 Hank had been a school roommate for a time and we stayed friends for years, even when he went south to work with a dredging operation on the Mississippi.
 I thought he was gone for good.
 But one morning, as I was in the middle of a woodworking project, he showed up at my door and said “Hey, Bob, I’m back in town… will you come with me out to Omak to see Ted and Sarah’s new cabin.”
 I was glad to see Hank again and looked forward to getting caught up, so I was all in for setting aside my project and going for a day trip with him.